edoardottt/master-degree-thesis/README.md

 **The thesis work led to discovery of [CVE-2023-24279](https://nvd.nist.gov/vuln/detail/CVE-2023-24279) and [CVE-2023-30093](https://nvd.nist.gov/vuln/detail/CVE-2023-30093)**.

+See also:

+ - the Paper "Cross App Poisoning Attacks Detection in Software Defined Networks" by Edoardo Ottavianelli and Professor Marco Polverini.
-See also [edoardottt/offensive-onos](https://github.com/edoardottt/offensive-onos) (part of research activity for Thesis work).
+ - [edoardottt/offensive-onos](https://github.com/edoardottt/offensive-onos) (part of research activity for Thesis work).

 Requirements: `latexmk`